Haayzeed/haayzeed/README.md

 Here are some ideas to get you started:-->
 - 😄 Pronouns: He/Him
 - 🔭 I’m currently working on VueJS.
-- 🌱 I’m currently learning NuxtJS, Gridsome and JAMstack.
+- 🌱 I’m currently learning NuxtJS and Gridsome.
 - 👯 I’m looking to collaborate on Frontend Projects.
 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about VueJS, JavaScript and Firebase.